valeoai/VideoActionModel/README.md

 # pip install -e ".[dev]"
 ```

-On our SLURM cluster we first create a virtual environment with the following command:
+Alternatively, on our SLURM cluster we follow the following steps to setup our environment:

 ```bash
 bash scripts/create_vam_env_jeanzay.sh